huan/docker-wechat/README.md

 Just copy/paste the above one-line command to your terminal and press Enter.
 Then the WeChat PC should appear in your XWindows desktop shortly.

-### For Hard Core Hackers
+### For Hackers

-If you want to control everything by yourself, for example, you want to open multiple WeChat PC client on your desktop; then, you might want to learn the [wechat.sh](https://github.com/huan/docker-wechat/blob/master/wechat.sh) in our repository.

-You can also try to run the following docker command:
+If you want to control everything by yourself, for example, open multiple WeChat PC client on your desktop; then, you might want to inspect the [wechat.sh](https://github.com/huan/docker-wechat/blob/master/wechat.sh) in our repository and try the following docker command:

 ```sh
 docker run \